 The Ellen MacArthur Foundation says we have to come away from a linear economy.
 That means we take-make-waste.
 It is necessary to change how we decide.
 When a product is in the designing phase, that is the moment for the impact of the product on the environment to be determined.
 More care and thought has to be put into this.

 To give the material a second or third use is preferable, instead of just throwing it away.
 This new system is called a circular economy and will help the planet to recover from the abuse it has suffered in the past.
 Our environment would be cleaner, fauna and flora can recuperate, and people would be able to live a healthier life.

 To recycle and make new things like Tiny Houses is fantastic.
 Read this book by author Ryan Mitchell.
-It is packed with helpful tips on how to use recycled materials and build a home that is ecofriendly.
-If you are not born with 2 left hands this is your book, give it a try.
+He packed it with helpful tips on how to use recycled materials and build a home that is eco-friendly.
+If you are not born with 2 left hands, this is your book, try it.